Amber House Trilogy: Ever Shall

 On July 7, 2017, an "anniversary announcement" on the series' official website and official Facebook page, celebrating the anniversary of the publication of Neverwas, also announced that the mother-daughter writing trio had decided to "halve" their manuscript for Otherwhen in order to, among other things, show Sarah during all four seasons of her first year in Amber House, bringing things "full circle."
 The series will likely no longer be referred to as The Amber House Trilogy.
+Due to the murder committed by one of the authors in 2016, the series has been on indefinite suspension.

 Otherwhen

-The current anticipated release date for this novel is 2018 or 2019, according to statements made by the authors on the book series' official Twitter and Facebook accounts.
 The title of the final installment is a reference to the poem penned by Sarah's great-grandmother Fiona, featured in the first book of the series.